PHOTOX/qdyn/README.md

 ## TODO
 Imaginary-time propagation and real-time propagation in 1D are finished and tested.
 Extension of RT to multiple states is currently under progress.
-*0) Correct rotation matrix for ad. trans and testing with Tully!
 *1) On the fly diag when field is used - to be tested
 2) Add rotation matrix for propagation expH1
 3) Add autocorrelation function to the analyze scripts